biocore/qiime/doc/scripts/collate_alpha.rst

 	**[REQUIRED]**

 	-i, `-`-input_path
-		input path (a directory)
+		Input path (a directory)
 	-o, `-`-output_path
-		output path (a directory).  will be created if needed
+		Output path (a directory).  will be created if needed

 	**[OPTIONAL]**